If you wanted to leave banking to join a family office in Singapore as recently as 2018, good luck. There weren’t that many of them around.

 But the benefits could be better

-A move to a family office could even come with a “slight cut” to your base salary, but this is offset by the total compensation package, says Andrew Zee, senior vice president, front office, at Selby Jennings.
+A move to a family office could even come with a “slight cut” to your base salary, but this is offset by the total compensation package, says Andrew Zee, associate director, front office, at Selby Jennings.
 “Family offices tend to reward employees not just with financial but non-financial elements as well.
 These include flexible work arrangements and geographical mobility.
 In some instances, discretionary bonuses, long-term incentive plans (for example, share plans or carried interest entitlements) or special pension arrangements may be quite significant components of the package,” says Tang.

 The work is getting more complex

 “Family offices are growing less dependent on flow or vanilla structures that they can easily tap from a private banking relationship,” says Tang.
 “To meet the increasing sophistication of their investment needs, family offices are hiring investment and product advisory experts with experience in alternative investments like SPACs, ESG-themed investments, and cryptocurrencies,” he adds.

 Less career progression; more diverse work and “visibility”

 Most family offices are small, so career progression tends to be limited compared with banking, which offers a clear corporate ladder, says Teo.
 “But people who take family office jobs tend to be seeking immediate career impact, where their own output can make a significant contribution to the whole business.
 They tend to get more visibility than at a bank, and they get to do a broader array of tasks, like wider sector or geographical coverage,” he adds.